A/N: Warning in this chapter for animal (large predator) death

 “No,” Evelyne said.
 “Just scratched.”

 “Why did they run?”
 Leandros asked, climbing to his feet.

-“Who knows!”
-Roman said, hoping he didn’t sound too frantic.
+“Who knows,” Roman said, a little too quickly.
 “Let’s just get moving before they come back.”

 With that, she started down the tight-packed path, not waiting for the others to follow.
 Thea smiled at Roman and Leandros, then jogged after Evelyne until they were walking side by side.

 “More walking,” Ivor grumbled.
 “At least I’m starting to get feeling back in my arm.”